About the Course

 - Webinars – both live and recorded sessions – so that you are able to participate in a live class from the comforts of your own home!
 (Blended delivery students only)

-- Access to our eLearning platform - which includes learning materials and workbooks
+- Access to our eLearning platform

 - Dedicated training and student administration support from your Trainers as well as the Student & Administration Support Team - we are contactable via our eLearning platform, via e-mail, and via telephone (between the hours of 9am - 5pm, Monday - Friday)